I have discovered the joys

 In conclusion, biblical

-conservatives have nothing to fear in secular liberals, such as my
+conservatives have nothing to fear from secular liberals, such as my

 already agree.